salcode/reactjs-starters/README.md

 The `01-countdown` branch contains a `Countdown` component, which stores a number in state and counts to zero.
 A good place to start on this branch, would be to introduce a new component that receives the `counter` value as a prop and renders "The End" when the counter reaches zero.
 Another idea is to print "odd" or "even" based on the current value of the counter.

+#### `02-redlight-greenlight`

+The `02-redlight-greenlight` branch contains a stateless `RedlightGreenlight` component, which receives two props (a boolean value and a function).
+A good place to start on this branch would be to:

+1. Create a visual indicator of whether the boolean value is `true` or `false` (this could be as simple as outputting the words "true" or "false")
+2. Build a UI to allow the user to change the boolean value

 ## Available Scripts

 In the project directory, you can run: